Zakopane: Mountaineering

 There is a network of well-marked hiking trails in the Tatras and according to the national park regulations the hikers must stick to them.
 Most of these trails are overcrowded, especially in the summer season.

 The High Tatras offer excellent opportunities for climbing (up to X UIAA grade).

 In summer, lightning and snow are both potential hazards for climbers, and the weather can change quickly.
 Thunderstorms are common in the afternoons.
 In winter the snow can be up to several meters deep.

 Skiing

 In the winter, thousands arrive in Zakopane to ski, especially around Christmas and in February.
 The most popular skiing areas are Kasprowy Wierch and Gubałówka.
 There are a number of cross country skiing trails in the forests surrounding the town.

 Zakopane hosted the Nordic World Ski Championships in 1929, 1939, and 1962; the winter Universiades in 1956, 1993, and 2001; the biathlon World Championship; several ski jumping world cups; and several Nordic combined, Nordic and Alpine European Cups.
-It hosted the Alpine World Ski Championships in 1939, the first outside the Alps and the last official world championships prior to World War II.
+It hosted the second Alpine World Ski Championships in 1939, the first outside the Alps and the last official world championships prior to World War II.

 Zakopane made unsuccessful bids to host the 2006 Winter Olympics and the 2011 and 2013 Alpine World Ski Championships.

+In February of 1933, the Winter Maccabiah Games were held in Zakopane.

+Football

+In Zakopane, there are two football clubs – one of them is KS Zakopane, which was established in 2007 as a result of the merger of ZKP Zakopane and Jutrzenka Zakopane.
+It currently competes in the B-class league, in the Podhale II group.
+Its matches are played at the facility located at Orkana Street 6.

+In the 2015/2016 season, the Football Club Zakopane was reactivated.
+After a successful 2015/16 season, in which the ZKP players managed to secure a promotion-eligible spot in the Podhale C-class, they are now playing in the Podhale B-class league.